RebelSoft/Games/README.md

-This is a game built for the Corbitec HTML5 Game Hackathon
+This is a game built for the Korbitec HTML5 Game Hackathon